ATanskiy/youtube_trends_platform/README.md

-This README.md file has been added by Yaron Gibli
+This README.md file has been added by Yaron Gibli.
+I have solved the problem